โ˜๏ธMeteorology

 Wind Shifts and Frontal Passage

-• Cold fronts: southwest to northwest shift—the sudden wind veer is one of the clearest indicators of frontal passage
+• Cold fronts: southwest to northwest shift.
+The sudden wind veer (clockwise shift) is one of the clearest indicators of cold frontal passage.

-• Wind shifts confirm frontal location—surface observations of wind direction changes help forecasters pinpoint front position in real time
+• Wind shifts confirm frontal location.
+Surface observations of wind direction changes help forecasters pinpoint front position in real time, which is why surface station models are so valuable in frontal analysis.

-Compare: Cloud types at cold fronts vs. warm fronts—cumulonimbus (cold front) vs. nimbostratus (warm front) reflects the fundamental difference in lifting rate.
+Compare: Cloud types at cold fronts vs. warm fronts: cumulonimbus (cold front) vs. nimbostratus (warm front) reflects the fundamental difference in lifting rate.
 Rapid lifting = convective clouds; slow lifting = stratiform clouds.
-This is a high-yield concept for multiple-choice questions.

 Quick Reference Table